 Any alteration in the award specifications shall be approved by a member of the Crummey family, a representative of the coaching department, and a representative of the Whitewater Community Foundation.

-This $1,500 scholarship is given to a senior pursuing higher education in the field of history or other social sciences.
-The WHS Common Application is used.
-Selection is made by the Faculty Scholarship Committee.
-Payment will be made during first semester.
+This $1750 scholarship is given to a senior pursuing higher education in the field of history or other social sciences.
+The Whitewater Community Foundation Board will select the scholarship recipient.
+Electronic WHS Common Application in PDF Format must be submitted online to info@

 Dorothy Heldt was a second and fourth grade teacher in the WUSD from 1947 to 1975.
 Upon her death, she bequeathed $290,000 in memory of her brother, Burton H. Heldt to be used for scholarships for graduating WHS seniors.
 Each year, a portion of the interest will be used to fund five $625 scholarships.
 The WHS Common Application will be used and selection of the recipients will be made by the WHS Faculty Scholarship Committee.